 Live theatre meets locative media on Adelaide Road

-Having a lot of experience in developing location-based apps we were delighted to be asked to be technical consultants and developers for Adelaide Rd.
-The challenge was how to design a good app that was also a web based interactive map and a live performance.
+With our experience of developing location-based apps, Calvium was delighted to be commissioned as technical consultants and developers for Adelaide Rd, in 2012.
+The key challenge of the project was how to design a good app that was also a web based interactive map and a live performance.

 Should we simply showcase the stories that were being planned in the creative writing workshops?
 Or should we aim for a more interactive game structure? should the journey be themed, or follow a ‘Canterbury Tales’ style of format?